paradoxbound/RogueTech/VehicleImprovementProject/Readme.txt

 Changelog:

+1.0.0

+Added Puma assault tank (With lore-appropriate + weapons.
+Scariest vehicle in the mod probably).
+Added Rhino assault class fire support tank.
+Added Ontos (LRM)
+Added two version of Von Luckner heavy tank.

+Dynamic Lances rebalanced to account for increased vehicle lethality, heavier vehicles appear 0.5-1 skull later than before.
+Implemented MechResizer to scale the new vehicles properly.

+Added Heavy Vehicle Flamer (Contributed by LadyAlecto) Replaced most vanilla vehicle flamers with the new one.
+(Happy looting) All Convoys now contain one tank instead of being all APCs.
+Introduced custom unit_hover tag to get more control over when fast units spawn.
+Gave all VIP and vanilla vehicles lance role tags.
+Added lance defs for Mixed Diff 3.
+High difficulty Assassination targets will now sometimes have light hovertank buddies instead of a light mech.

+Pathingdef change: tracked vehicles now move as easily backward as forward.
+Buffed the generic pilot used in friendly convoy vehicles.
+Buffed fallback pilots used if spawner derps.
+(Something of a general fix) Removed "Heavy" tag from Turhan APC (Too fragile to spawn in late-game escort missions).
+Corrected Striker's structure values.
+Corrected Zyphyr armor and redesignated "Zephyr (SRM2)" Boosted Pegasus sensor range as a standin for BAP.
+Gave Patton and Rommel the Defiance brand cannons specified in their fluff.
+Gave Scimitar (LRM) a + weapon because it's BV is half what's normal for that bracket.
+Vehicle evasion result 0.8 to 0.85 because of minor rounding issue.

+This version number breaks my conventional incrementation method, but we're going to have a version that's exactly 1.0 darn it.

 0.8.5

 Gave Vanilla LRM/SRM Carriers a 'turret' hit location with stats.
-    This sidesteps a vanilla bug that causes damage to occasionally be ignored.
+    This sidesteps a vanilla bug that causes damage to occasionally be ignored becaue it can roll to hit the non existant turret.
-    It was becoming more of a problem as I adjusted hit probabilities.
+    It was becoming more of a problem as I adjusted hit probabilities and turret hits became more common.
-    Reversed a previous change and gave roofs to all my Carriers, Hunters and Saladins.
-    Roof Armor is set to 80% of side armor.
+    "Roof" Armor is set to 80% of side armor.
+    Note that while this makes total armor go up they aren't tougher.
-    Note that this doesn't actually make them more durable.
-It makes it possible for hits to register.
+    It makes it possible for hits that in vanilla would do nothing to cause damage.
+Reversed a previous change and gave roofs/turrets to all my Carriers, Hunters and Saladins.

 Added Patton and Rommel, a pair of relatively swift heavy tanks.
 Added Scimitar variant (LRM15)